happythenewsad/yesJS/README.md

 - panel should fade out when content div disappears down

-Notes:
-Why does calling fadein twice only make the object actually fade in once?
+- panel should only fade in when the *top* of the fade-in element appears in the viewport

 Implementation options: